It’s no secret that the Hollywood Comet loves musicals.

 Dennis Morgan is the first 10 or 15 minutes of the film and then we don’t see him for at least another 45 minutes.

 “Painting the Clouds with Sunshine” is a fun, colorful musical.
 The songs are fairly forgettable but the characters are fun.
-Wallace Ford is in a non-singing role of a rough and tumble western cowboy.
+Wallace Ford is in a non-singing role of a rough western cowboy.
 S.Z.
 Cuddles Sakall runs a hotel and is equally hilarious and adorable.
 Then there is Tom Conway —brother of George Sanders — who brings some comedy and also a third romantic partner for our female singing trio.

 Lucille Norman is probably a name you aren’t familiar with.
 Norman was a professional singer and only appeared in a few films.
 You may not recognize the name Virginia Gibson either, but you know her as one of the seven brides in “Seven Brides for Seven Brothers.”
 Gibson is a trained dancer and Norman apparently could not dance, because when the two Virginia’s started dancing, Lucille Norman disappeared until she had to reappear for singing.